-Timeline for Open Enrollment in 10 Steps
+Open Enrollment in 10 Easy Steps

-If you want to master the process, take BernieU’s continuing education course, The Ultimate Guide to Benefits Administration and Open Enrollment.
+If you want to master this process, take BernieU’s continuing education course, The Ultimate Guide to Benefits Administration and Open Enrollment.
 This comprehensive course covers everything HR pros need to know and includes access to related ebooks, webinars, and templates.

 The program is free and approved for 1.00 HR (General) recertification credit hours toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™, and SPHRi™ recertification through HR Certification Institute® (HRCI®).

 You can stay informed, educated, and up-to-date with important HR topics using BerniePortal’s comprehensive resources:

 - BerniePortal Blog—a one-stop-shop for HR industry news

 - HR Glossary—featuring the most common HR terms, acronyms, and compliance

 - HR Guides—essential pillars, covering an extensive list of comprehensive HR topics

 - BernieU—free online HR courses, approved for SHRM and HRCI recertification credit

 - HR Party of One—our popular YouTube series and podcast, covering emerging HR trends and enduring HR topics